richafnu/Viva/Viva/glint/setup/360-competencies.md

 1. Select the **Competency** to be customized or mapped.
 1. If desired, edit the values to the **Comptency Name** and **Competency Description** fields.
 This text is used in your reports.
 1. Select at least one item to map to the competency.
-To search for an item, begin entering the item label in the **Search Question** field.
+To search for an item, enter the item label in the **Search Question** field.
-1. Select **Save Changes.**
+1. Select **Save Changes**.

 **Procedure to map a competency to an item that is already mapped to another competency:**